bennywong3/1340_gp114/README.md

 - Custom Layout

   - If you want to use custom setting, type **6** and then input your desired layout(with 3 rows x 5 columns, input 0 if there is no table and space between integers is required.
-  - The occurance of integers 8, 4 and 2 should not exceed 5 respectively.
+  - The occurrence of integers 8, 4 and 2 should not exceed 5 respectively.
 Do not input integer except 0, 2, 4, 8.
 An example input:
 ```
 8 0 8 0 8